 - Speed and temperature of home preparation

 Polyphosphates are legally permitted additives that are widely used to aid processing or to improve eating quality of many foods, particularly meat and fish products.
 A phosphate is a salt of phosphoric acid; when a number of simple phosphate units are linked to form a more complex structure, this is known as a polyphosphate.
-The main value of polyphosphates lies in improving the retention of water in fish
+The main value of polyphosphates lies in improving the retention of water in fish.

 MSG, the abbreviated term for monosodium glutamate, is a flavour enhancer occurring naturally in foods such as tomatoes, certain cheeses and anchovies.
 It is also manufactured commercially from starches and sugars and added to prepared foods to enhance flavours already present in the food.
 All food additives are tightly regulated by various government bodies and all food additives have to be listed in the ingredient statement of food products.
 A high degree of safety testing is enforced to ensure that the food we eat is safe, wholesome and tasty.

 Omega-3 fatty acids are found in fish oils, especially from the fatty, cold water types of fish such as salmon, mackerel, sardines, snoek, galjoen, herring and anchovies.
 They are believed to lower blood triglyceride levels (another fatty substance in the blood).
-They also reduce the possibility of blood clotting that can lead to a stroke or heart attack and are linked to the development of brain cells and nervous system.
+They also reduce the possibility of blood clotting that can lead to a stroke or heart attack and are linked to the development of brain cells and the nervous system.

-Emulsifiers are added to prevent oil and water from separating, for keeping ingredients such as spices within sauces evenly dispersed and prevent crystallisation in frozen goods.
+Emulsifiers are added to prevent oil and water from separating, for keeping ingredients such as spices within sauces evenly dispersed and to prevent crystallisation in frozen goods.
 Without them, sauces and batters would separate and become unpalatable.
 They are also used in products such as margarine and vegetable shortening.

-These are similar to emulsifiers and help stabilize emulsions of fat and water and prevent any unwanted chemical changes causing sauces and batters to separate and disintegrate.
+These are similar to emulsifiers and help to stabilize emulsions of fat and water and prevent any unwanted chemical changes causing sauces and batters to separate and disintegrate.

 Food manufacturers have a legal duty to consumers to make sure that their food remains uncontaminated up to its “sell by” date.
 Preservatives slow the development of bacteria and micro-organisms that would make food go off and cause food poisoning.
-Salt, vinegar, garlic, onion and spices are natural preservatives
+Salt, vinegar, garlic, onion and spices are natural preservatives.

 True food allergy always involves an immune mechanism and must be differentiated from food intolerances.